 (a) "Service contract" or "contract" means any contract or subcontract for services entered into by the Federal Government or its contractors that is covered by the Service Contract Act of 1965, as amended, 41 U.S.C.
-351 et seq and its implementing regulations
+351 et seq., and its implementing regulations.

-U.S.C.
-351 et seq., and its implementing regulations. (b) "Employee" means a service employee as defined in the Service Contract Act of 1965, 41 U.S.C.
+(b) "Employee" means a service employee as defined in the Service Contract Act of 1965, 41 U.S.C.
 357(b).

 SEC.
 3. Exclusions.
-This order shall not apply to:

-(a) contracts or subcontracts under the simplified acquisition threshold as defined in 41 U.S.C.
+This order shall not apply to: (a) contracts or subcontracts under the simplified acquisition threshold as defined in 41 U.S.C.
 403;